-The pier may also be buried for aesthetic considerations, but access to the top of the pier needs to be maintained.
+The concrete head may also be buried for aesthetic considerations, but access to the top of the head needs to be maintained.
 Concrete slabs, patios, and other products installed MUST NOT interfere with the Diamond Pier foundation and the attached post/beam assembly.
 Expansion joints may be used to protect the foundation.
 Proper drainage must also be maintained.